tutumcloud/ruby-tutum/README.md

 ## Authentication

-In order to make requests, you must secure your username and [API key](https://dashboard.tutum.co/account/).
+To make requests, you must secure your username and [API key](https://dashboard.tutum.co/account/).

 ```ruby
   require 'tutum'